 The following topics and questions summarize the areas of research for which OpenAI has interest:

-How should performance criteria be established for fairness and representation in language models?
-How can responsive systems be established to effectively support the goals of fairness and representation in specific, deployed contexts?
+Fairness and Representation: How should performance criteria be established for fairness and representation in language models?
+How can language models be improved in order to effectively support the goals of fairness and representation in specific, deployed contexts?

-Models like those served by the API have a variety of capabilities which we are yet to explore.
-We’re excited by investigations in many areas including linguistic properties, commonsense reasoning, and potential uses for many other NLP problems (especially those involving generation).
+Model Exploration: Models like those served by the API have a variety of capabilities which we have yet to explore.
+We’re excited by investigations in many areas including model limitations, linguistic properties, commonsense reasoning, and potential uses for many other problems.